Mindgard/mindgard-github-action-example/README.md

 # github-action-example

-Example github action adding a mindgard check to an MLOps pipeline
+Example of how to add a github action that runs a mindgard test to an MLOps pipeline